 Easy Vegan White Bean Dip

-Make this quick & simple vegan white bean dip to enjoy as a snack, appetizer, or spread.
+Make this quick & simple vegan white bean dip without tahini—perfect as a snack, appetizer, or spread.
 No food processor or special equipment necessary!

 or read on for step-by-step instructions with photos